144 irregular migrants return home from Libya

 A chartered flight of Buraq Air carrying the migrants landed at Hazrat Shahjalal International Airport in the capital around 4:00am, the foreign ministry said in a press release.

-With them, a total of 1,390 Bangladeshis have been brought back home from Libya since July last year, it added.
+With them, a total of 1,390 Bangladeshis has been brought back home from Libya since July last year, it added.

 These migrants had been "detained" at various locations, including "detention centres" in Tripoli and Benghazi, the release adds.

-They were brought back home with the support of International Organisation for Migration (IOM) Bangladesh.
+They were brought back home with the support of International Organisation for Migration (IOM).

 Upon their arrival, officials from the foreign ministry and IOM greeted them at the airport.